Thorvarium/vine-styling/README.md

 - change the "then" condition to "inject Css from URL"
 - use the url: ```https://raw.githubusercontent.com/Thorvarium/vine-styling/main/mobile/mobile.css```

 ## Additional customizations
 Both are limited to custom css hosted from a url, and not css definitions saved in the stylesheets.

 However, you can write and host your own overrides to the styles defined in the vine-styling project.
 You create a .css file.
 You make the css changes you wish to see.
 Then add an additional Action for your configuration, specifying the URL to your CSS file.

+To adjust tile sizes, if you are using mobile.css, the variable-defs.css file is not necessary.
+You will still need to create and host a css file that contains the redefined values.

 Your hosting choices are up to you, but options include
 - dropbox